 The Magic and the Ash

-Something that I wish I would have been more proactive about over the years is to document, in the moment, what the process of recording a particular album was like.
+I wish I would have been more proactive over the years about documenting what the process of recording a particular album was like in the moment.
 It's easy enough to harken back to the general atmosphere of a given record, or the broader strokes of the ups and downs of the process, but there is something genuinely interesting to me about how songs felt as they developed.

 The Little Bird Shuffle